pelican-plugins/graphviz/README.md

     python -m pip install pelican-graphviz

-As long as you have not explicitly added a `PLUGINS` setting to your Pelican settings file, then the newly-installed plugin should be automatically detected and enabled.
-Otherwise, you must add `graphviz` to your existing `PLUGINS` list.
-For more information, please see the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.
+The newly installed plugin should be detected and enabled automatically, unless the `PLUGINS` variable is used in the Pelican settings file.
+In this case, `"graphviz"` must be added to the existing `PLUGINS` list.
+Further information can be found in the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.

-Graphviz must be installed on the system, otherwise this plugin will be deactivated.
-Graphviz can be installed on Debian-based systems via:
+This plugin will be deactivated if Graphviz is not installed on the system.
+On Debian-based systems, Graphviz can be installed via:

     sudo aptitude install graphviz